helps people win back their lives

 Grand Rapids Third Offense DUI Charges

 Being charged with driving under the influence (DUI) is quite serious.
 The penalties for drunk driving are life altering, and may include community services, fines, and even jail time.
 The penalties for drivers with a prior DUI on their record are even more severe.
-If you have recently been arrested and charged with a Michigan DUI third offense, speak with an experienced DUI defense lawyer as soon as possible.Importance of Hiring An Attorney
+If you have recently been arrested and charged with a Michigan DUI third offense, speak with an experienced DUI defense lawyer as soon as possible.Third Offense DUI is a Felony

 Why is hiring an attorney if you are facing a Michigan DUI third offense charge so important?
-If you are convicted of DUI within ten years of two or more prior drunk-driving convictions, you will be charged with a felony.
-Felony offenders may have trouble finding employment (especially for positions which involve working with children or for the government) and are prohibited from owning firearms.
+If you have been previously convicted of DUI two or more prior times, you are likely to be charged with a felony.
+Felony offenders are looking at an absolute minimum of 30 days in jail and up to five years in prison.
+They may also have their license revoked for up to five years.
+Additionally, a person convicted of felony drunk driving may have trouble finding employment (especially for positions which involve working with children or for the government) and are prohibited from owning firearms.

 If convicted of a Michigan DUI third offense, the judge may sentence you to no less than one year or more than five years in prison or probation with jail time for no less than 30 days or more than 12 months as well as 60 to 180 days of community service.
 Your bank account could also take a hit, as fines for a Michigan DUI third offense cost $500-$5,000.
 The judge may also have your vehicle immobilized if you are convicted.

 Important: even out-of-state convictions can be used to determine the number of prior DUIs on your record.